Billiam/cncjs-pendant-streamdeck-docs/content/docs/editor/index.md

 In the default configuration, most navigation actions are triggered on mouse release ("up"), while more potentially dangerous actions (like running a macro) are triggered by the "hold" event.

 For a detailed list of actions and their available options, see [Actions]({{< ref "actions" >}}).

+## Saving

+When you're done editing, you can download your new configuration using the save icon in the upper right corner.
+After downloading, replace your current `cncjs-pendant-streamdeck` config.json with this new one.
+If using the stream deck service, you'll need to restart it for your changes to take effect.